2023 Best Journalism Schools

 Full Journalism at University of Illinois at Urbana-Champaign Report

-Fairfield University landed the #17 spot in the 2023 rankings for the best journalism programs.
-Fairfield U is a moderately-sized private not-for-profit school located in the suburb of Fairfield.
+Fairfield University ranked #17 on this year’s Best Journalism Schools list.
+Fairfield U is a moderately-sized private not-for-profit school located in the large suburb of Fairfield.

 Full Journalism at Fairfield University Report

-Indiana University - Bloomington landed the #18 spot in the 2023 rankings for the best journalism programs.
-Located in the city of Bloomington, IU Bloomington is a public school with a very large student population.
+Indiana University - Bloomington did quite well in this year’s ranking of the best schools for journalism students.
+It came in at #18 on the list.
+Located in the city of Bloomington, IU Bloomington is a public college with a fairly large student population.

 After completing their degree, journalism graduates from IU Bloomington carry an average student debtload of $19,500.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $560.

 With a ranking of #19, Texas Christian University did quite well on this year’s best schools for journalism students.
-Located in the large city of Fort Worth, TCU is a private not-for-profit school with a fairly large student population.
+Located in the city of Fort Worth, TCU is a private not-for-profit college with a fairly large student population.

 After completing their degree, journalism graduates from TCU carry an average student debtload of $23,050.